Princeton-LSI-ResearchComputing/tracebase/LOADING.md

   `mzXML` files are being loaded.
 - *Duplicate error summaries*: Repeated errors are collected and summarized at the end of the script, however that summary at the end gets duplicated.
-The summary to pay attention to is the last occurrence of the term "AggregatedErrorsSet".
+The summary to pay attention to is the last occurrence of the term `AggregatedErrorsSet`.
 Everything below that line summarizes the important errors and warnings.
 Everything above that line can be ignored.
 - *Overly verbose*: The loading scripts currently produce a lot of console output that the TraceBase project will eventually pare down.
 That said, there can also be extended periods of no output.
 Rest assured that it is running.